kamranayub/awesome-deved/README.md

 - [Learn MongoDB](https://learn.mongodb.com/) - Self-paced courses, get certifications, and learn MongoDB.
 Cited 15% of their revenue is derived from leads with the University/Learn site as their first-touch.
 - [Redis University](https://university.redis.com/) - Instructor-led courses, certifications.
 Cited as creating highly-qualified leads.
 - [Storybook Tutorials](https://storybook.js.org/tutorials/) - Self-paced peer-reviewed learning courses built by the Chroma UI team. ([source](https://github.com/chromaui/learnstorybook.com))
+- [Twilio's Segment Academy](https://segment.com/academy/) - Web-based lessons that you can also get dripped via email.
+Example of a lead magnet.

 # Blogs